snowplow/documentation/docs/modeling-your-data/modeling-your-data-with-dbt/dbt-custom-models/index.md

 ## Back-filling custom modules

-Overtime you may wish to add custom modules to extend the functionality of this package.
+Over time you may wish to add custom modules to extend the functionality of this package.
 As you introduce new custom modules into your project, assuming they are [tagged correctly](#tagging-custom-models), the web and mobile models will automatically replay all events up until the latest event to have been processed by the other modules.

 Note that the batch size of this back-fill is limited as outlined in the [identification of events to process](/docs/modeling-your-data/modeling-your-data-with-dbt/index.md#identification-of-events-to-process) section.
 This means it might take several runs to complete the back-fill, **during which time no new events will be processed by the main model**.